opendatasoft/ods-documentation/source/customizing_look_and_feel/01_branding_portal/branding.rst

 .. image:: images/branding_portal-logo.png

 The logo is displayed in every header, throughout the platform.
 The addition of a portal logo is optional.
-If one is added, for a default header, we advise not to upload an image which height is 40px maximum.
+If one is added, for a default header, we advise to upload an image which height is 40px maximum.

 To add a new portal logo: